scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Without making strong assumptions on the topology of the core network, we can assume that shortest paths through real world networks are relatively short, e.g. the Barabási-Albert random graph model predicts a diameter of log(N)/log(log(N)) for a network with N nodes {{BollRio-2000}} and the average distance scales in the same way.
 Whilst we cannot assume that the selected PCBs are strictly the shortest paths through the network, they are likely to be not very much longer than the shortest paths either.

 With N the number of participating core ASes, an AS receives up to 5 * N PCBs per propagation interval per core link interface.
-For highly connected ASes, the number of PCBs received thus becomes rather large and in a network of 1000 ASes, a AS with 300 core links receives up to 1.5 million PCBs per propagation interval.
+For highly connected ASes, the number of PCBs received thus becomes rather large and in a network of 1000 ASes, an AS with 300 core links receives up to 1.5 million PCBs per propagation interval.

 Assuming an average PCB length of 6 and the shortest propagation interval of 60 seconds, this corresponds to roughly 150 thousand signature validations per second or roughly 38 MB/s.
 For much larger, more highly connected ASes, the path discovery tasks of the Control Service can be distributed over many instances in order to increase the PCB throughput.